 Look up your local recycling rules about batteries, and arrange a day for you to take all of them to the community center.

-Also, consider buying rechargeable batteries so that you never have old ones lying around ever again.
+Also, consider buying rechargeable batteries, so you never have old ones lying around again.

-If you have unused ones, donate or give them to friends.
+If you have unused ones, donate them or give them to friends.

 60. Wires and cables

-Check how to send unused stuff to Green Disk – they accept cables, cords, chargers, modems cords, etc.
+Check how to send unused stuff to Green Disk – they accept cables, cords, chargers, modem cords, etc.

 61. Old boxes